tlhIngan Hol mu'ghom mach

 Source Abbreviations

-BoP Klingon Bird of Prey Cutaway Poster
+BoP Klingon Bird of Prey Poster

-CK Conversational Klingon (audio recording)
+CK Conversational Klingon (language course audio)

 HQ HolQeD (journal of the Klingon Language Institute)

-KCD Star Trek: Klingon! (computer game language lab)
+KCD Star Trek: Klingon! (computer game)

 KGT Klingon for the Galactic Traveler (book)